Table of Contents

 Can You Get Addicted to Benadryl?

-Many people who use Benadryl as a treatment for allergies wonder, “can you get addicted to Benadryl?”.
+Many people who use Benadryl to relieve symptoms due to allergies wonder, “can you get addicted to Benadryl?”.

 If you or a loved one frequently take Benadryl, it’s important to understand that although small, there is a risk of it becoming an addiction.
 Most people understand that prescription drugs like ADD medication, anti-depressants, and illicit drugs can lead to addiction.
 However, it’s often overlooked that even over-the-counter drugs like Benadryl can become addictive because of the ingredient Diphenhydramine.